HR-5831-119

 Supporters argue

-Supporters argue that naming public buildings after fallen or distinguished service members is a longstanding and meaningful way for Congress to honor military sacrifice at the community level.
-They contend that Master Sergeant Handrich's service merits permanent public recognition, and that such designations cost taxpayers virtually nothing while providing lasting acknowledgment to veterans and their families.
+Supporters argue that naming public facilities after distinguished service members is a longstanding and meaningful way for Congress to honor military sacrifice at the community level.
+They contend that Master Sergeant Handrich's service merits public recognition, and that a post office — a daily touchpoint for local residents — is an appropriate and visible tribute in his home community of Waupaca.

 Opponents argue